 Dinner Basket Conversations

-The ingredients for the meal are provided free of charge and a kitchen space is available on the Castlegar Campus and at the 10th Street Housing.
-Conversation topics have varied over the past few years.
-Some examples of topics include Healthy Relationships with Substances, Anxiety and Depression, Mental Health Issues, Healthy Sexuality and Sexual Violence.
+The ingredients for the meal are provided free of charge and a kitchen space is available on the Castlegar Campus and at the 10th Street Student Housing in Nelson.

 Campuses Across Canada

 This video was funded by the provincial "Changing Cultures of Substance Use Project" that is a subsidiary of Canadian Mental Health and the Centre for Addictions Research.